SURF TOURISM RESEARCH AND THE ENVIRONMENTAL MANAGEMENT OF SURFING SITES

 WSR – World Surfing Reserves

-Japan's Nalu Magazine – Surf tourism research in Phuket
+Nalu Longboarder's Magazine (Japan) – Surf Tourism Research in Phuket

 In 2008, Japanese surf magazine "Nalu" came to Phuket to write a story featuring the island's waves and my surf tourism research.
-The article, written by Riku Emoto and photographed by Yasuma Miura, was centered on the concept of a surfer conducting research on surfing for an academic degree.
+The article, written by Riku Emoto and photographed by Yasuma Miura, was centered on the concept of a surfer conducting research on surfing for an academic degree (published in Japanese).

 Conferences and Proceedings